José Manuel Jurado: Atlético Madrid

 On 4 August 2006, Jurado moved to city rivals Atlético Madrid for a reported fee of €3 million, signing a four-year contract.
-However, like with Álvaro Arbeloa before him, Real Madrid included a "special clause" in Jurado's contract, having the option of buying him back at the end of the 2007–08 campaign for €6 million.
+However, Real Madrid included a "special clause" in his contract, having the option of buying him back at the end of the 2007–08 campaign for €6 million.

-After playing 33 league games in 2006–07, mainly due to serious injuries to teammates Maxi Rodríguez and Martin Petrov, Jurado featured sparingly the following season, and was loaned to RCD Mallorca in July 2008.
-After outstanding performances during 2008–09 and finishing as the Balearic Islands side's second top scorer, he was recalled by the Colchoneros.
+Jurado played 33 league games in 2006–07, mainly due to serious injuries to teammates Martin Petrov and Maxi Rodríguez, but featured sparingly the following season and was loaned to RCD Mallorca in July 2008.
+He produced outstanding performances during 2008–09, finishing as the Balearic Islands side's second top scorer at nine goals.

-On 10 November 2009, Jurado put pen to paper a new contract with Atlético, keeping him at the club until the summer of 2013.
-He celebrated his new deal by scoring the opening goal of the 6–0 demolition of UD Marbella in the Copa del Rey, in the same evening.
+On 10 November 2009, Jurado agreed to a new deal at Atlético, keeping him at the club until the summer of 2013.
+He celebrated his new deal by opening the 6–0 rout of UD Marbella in the Copa del Rey that evening.

-During the 2009–10 campaign, Jurado – still not an undisputed starter – was the player with the most official matches for the team, with a total of 64.
-He also netted nine times overall as they reached the finals of both the Spanish Cup and the UEFA Europa League, and came on as a substitute in the final of the latter competition.
+During the 2009–10 campaign, Jurado – still not an undisputed starter – was the player with the most official matches for the team, totalling 64 without a single yellow card.
+He also scored nine times in all competitions as they reached the finals of both the Spanish Cup and the UEFA Europa League, and came on as a substitute in the final of the latter competition.

-Jurado started 2010–11 playing eight minutes in the UEFA Super Cup win against Inter Milan.
-On 30 August, he opened the scoring as Atlético defeated Sporting de Gijón 4–0 at home; however, the following day, he was transferred to FC Schalke 04 in Germany for €13 million, reuniting with former Real Madrid teammate Raúl.
+Jurado started 2010–11 playing eight minutes of the 2–0 victory over Inter Milan in the UEFA Super Cup.
+On 30 August, he opened an eventual 4–0 home defeat of Sporting de Gijón; however, the following day, he was transferred to FC Schalke 04 in Germany for €13 million, reuniting with his former Real Madrid teammate Raúl.